- Depending on where you live, you may have different choices of who will care for you during your pregnancy and during the birth of your baby.

 Birthing on Country

-Birthing on Country is a program that encourages health services to offer Aboriginal and Torres Strait Islander women the chance to have a culturally appropriate birth.
+Birthing on Country is a program that encourages health services to offer Aboriginal and/or Torres Strait Islander people the chance to access safe and culturally appropriate maternity services.
 That will mean different things to different women in different parts of Australia.

-Travelling long distances to give birth?
+What if I need to travel long distances to give birth?

-If you need to travel a long distance from home to access care, you might be able to claim back some of your travel and accommodation expenses through Victorian Patient Transport Assistance Scheme (VPTAS).
+If the hospital is a long way from your home, you might be able to claim back some of your travel and accommodation expenses.
+This is accessed through Victorian Patient Transport Assistance Scheme (VPTAS).

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: December 2018
+Last reviewed: April 2023